psoni2628/ScreenshotScraper/README.md

 # ScreenshotScraper
-ScreenshotScraper is used as a way to create a pdf for undownloadable (read-only) pdf files.
+ScreenshotScraper is used to take screenshots of web pages and to create PDFs from these screenshots.
 There are two versions of ScreenshotScraper, the OS version, OS_Screenshot, and the web version, Web_Screenshot.

 ## OS_Screenshot
 OS_Screenshot is the OS version of ScreenshotScraper, which uses OS automation to obtain the pdf.
 It uses pyautogui for the OS automation and fpdf for the pdf merging.